LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 	<kbd>![vscode_welcome](./images/media/vscode_welcome.png)</kbd>

-	During the lab, several information panels appear with recommendations what to update or install.
+	During the lab, several information panels appear with recommendations about what to update or install.
 Ignore those panels and close them by clicking on **x**.

 	<kbd>![vscode_warning1](./images/media/vscode_warning1.png)</kbd>